kiwiscode/art_bazaar/README.md

    git clone https://github.com/kiwiscode/E-Commerce-Web-Project-MERN-Stack
 2. Navigate to the client and server folders and install the dependencies for each:

-cd client
+3. cd client
    npm install

-cd server
+4. cd server
+   npm install

-npm install 3.
-Set up the database connection:
+5. Set up the database connection:

-Create a MongoDB account and add the database URL to the .env file.
-4. Start the application: cd client npm start
+6. Create a MongoDB account and add the database URL to the .env file.
+4. Start the application:
+7. cd client
+   npm run dev

-cd server
+8. cd server
-npm start
+   node server.js

 ## Technologies Used

 ### Frontend:

 React.js
-React Router
-Redux (optional)

 ### Backend: